Designing networks

 inspector.plot_networks()

 The network diagrams above now show multiple clusters.
 Each cluster represents one classroom.
 If we set a specific size for a location, the Creator creates as many location instances with that size as needed.
-The agents are then assigned randomly to one of these location instances.
-As you can see, some classrooms have have more than four members because the number of agents assigned to classrooms cannot be divided exactly by the desired number of four.
+The actors are then assigned randomly to one of these location instances.
+As you can see, some classrooms have more than four members because the number of actors assigned to classrooms cannot be divided exactly by the desired number of four.

 The overcrowding attribute determines how the number of required locations is rounded.
 By default, overcrowding is set to None which means that the number of required locations is either rounded up or rounded down using round.
 Below we change overcrowding to False to create one more location instance to avoid overcrowding the classrooms.